tundish/blue_monday_78/bluemonday78/justin_19780116_fired/sorrows.rst

 [DRINKER_2]_

     And all winter.
-Christmas Eve.
+Christmas Eve, too.

 [DRINKER_1]_